We're So Glad You're Here

 Below you will find information on how to connect with campus communities, what engagement opportunities are out there, and what the VU can do for you!

 Get involved in organizations that speak to your interests, passions, academic pursuits, identities, goals for social change, and more.

 One of the 200+ clubs not calling your name?
 Start a new one!

-The AS Ethnic Student Center (ESC) is a student-run organization established in 1991.
+The Ethnic Student Center (ESC) is a student-run organization established in 1991.
 Their goal is to help students Affirm their identity, Build a sense of community, and Cultivate leadership (Their "ABCs").
 The ESC is also home to 19 diverse clubs open to students of all backgrounds.